MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 The Azure Key Vault Secret Store extension for Kubernetes ("Secret Store") automatically synchronizes secrets from an [Azure Key Vault](/azure/key-vault/general/overview) to an [Azure Arc-enabled Kubernetes cluster](overview.md) for offline access.
 This means you can use Azure Key Vault to store, maintain, and rotate your secrets, even when running your Kubernetes cluster in a semi-disconnected state.
 Synchronized secrets are stored in the cluster [secret store](https://Kubernetes.io/docs/concepts/configuration/secret/), making them available as Kubernetes secrets to be used in all the usual ways: mounted as data volumes, or exposed as environment variables to a container in a pod.

 Synchronized secrets are critical business assets, so the Secret Store secures them through isolated namespaces and nodes, role-based access control (RBAC) policies, and limited permissions for the secrets synchronizer.
-For additional protection, [encrypt](https://Kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) the Kubernetes secret store on your cluster.
+For extra protection, [encrypt](https://Kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) the Kubernetes secret store on your cluster.

 > [!TIP]
 > The Secret Store extension is recommended for scenarios where offline access is necessary, or if you need secrets synced into the Kubernetes secret store.
 If you don't need these features, you can use the [Azure Key Vault Secrets Provider extension](tutorial-akv-secrets-provider.md) for secret management in your Arc-enabled Kubernetes clusters.
 It is not recommended to run both the online Azure Key Vault Secrets Provider extension and the offline Secret Store extension side-by-side in a cluster.